 Once I’ve logged in, I’m shown my login options and once I’ve made my choice, it auto-fills both my username and password.

-Hopefully the above explanation has given you a good understanding of how a password manager works both on a desktop and mobile device.
+Hopefully the above explanation has given you a good understanding of how to setup a password manager on a desktop and mobile device.
 It’s not as scary as it may seem and adds a whole new layer of security for your online profiles.

 But should I really store all my important passwords in one place?

-That’s a great question, and it’s one reason I utilize what’s known as a double-blind password with my password manager.
-You can read more about this secure password strategy here.
+That’s a great question, and it’s one reason I utilize what’s known as a double-blind password strategy with my password manager.
 I highly recommend you use it.

 As you can tell in the explanation above, I prefer using and recommend 1Password, but really it doesn’t matter which one you choose.
 They’re all pretty good.